Inbound for Catalogues

 Conflict policy

-- Overwrite — replace existing values (default for trusted sources).
+When an inbound row matches an existing record:- Overwrite — replace existing values (default for trusted sources).

 - Append — for multi-value attributes only.